Blindside Blues Band

 Key tracks

-Demon Dice — The title track from their breakthrough album became a staple of their live set and a fan favorite for its driving rhythm and memorable guitar hook.
+Demon — The title track from their breakthrough album became a staple on rock radio and a live set highlight.